 This information is the result of a computer search through more than a thousand references.
 Included were-references from: Bell Labs, IBM, DOE, National Documentation Library, IEEE (Institute of Electrical and Electronics Engineers), EPRI (Electric Power Research Institute), Electrotek Concepts Inc., Z-World Engineering, Kalgo Electronics Inc., Rose Business Systems, a variety of text books and much more.

-ELECTRICAL "SURGES," and Cautions
+ELECTRICAL “SURGES,” and Cautions Hand-out for Rallies

 phred Tinseth © 2002 Reproduction Permitted

 “Surges” is in quotes because I’m a bit skeptical of what some people report as surges.
 The most common is something like this note, “We were at a rally (with everybody connected by extension cords to some minimal electric source) and there was a ‘surge’ and we lost all our ‘stuff’ in the rig, etc.”